 The terminal growth rate reflects the rate at which cashflows are expected to grow after five years.

-Management is not currently aware of any factors that may result in changes to the key assumptions noted that would cause a CGU's carrying amount to exceed its recoverable amount.
+Management is not aware of any reasonably possible changes to the noted key assumptions that would cause a CGU's carrying amount to exceed its recoverable amount.